lolilo/Javascript3/README.md

 ## Assignment:

-Building upon what you just did in `post.md`:

 Delete the setInterval function.
 We aren't going to be polling the server anymore.

 Currently our POST handlers will redirect a user after they create a new record.
 Instead we want to return rendered html to the browser.
 Replace the handler code for creating a new todo item (/todo_lists/<int:id>) with the below handler.